Gyeeta/.github/profile/README.md

 ## Gyeeta

-A Non-Intrusive, Free and 100% Open Source Global Infrastructure, Services and Process Monitor.
+A Non-Intrusive, Free and 100% Open Source Observability Product for your Infrastructure, Services and Processes.